malliina/boat/README.md

 - shared code in *shared*
 - integration tests in *boat-test*

-The web app is deployed to [www.boat-tracker.com](https://www.boat-tracker.com/).
+The server and frontend is deployed to [www.boat-tracker.com](https://www.boat-tracker.com/).

-The iOS app codebase is in repo [boattracker-ios](https://github.com/malliina/boattracker-ios).
+The iOS app is in repo [boattracker-ios](https://github.com/malliina/boattracker-ios).

+The Android app is in repo [boattracker-android](https://github.com/malliina/boattracker-android).

+API documentation is available at [docs.boat-tracker.com](https://docs.boat-tracker.com).

 ## Agent